 It’s not uncommon for students to leave dental school with substantial debt, oftentimes averaging close to $280,000.
-One huge perk of working for a dental service organization is that some of these dental groups offer assistance in paying down your school loans.
+One huge perk of working for dental service organizations is that some of these dental groups offer assistance in paying down your school loans.
 Repayment benefits of this nature can provide quick debt reduction, and may be a tempting offer that you can’t refuse.

 2. New dentists can learn the ropes, but may get stuck in a long contract.